Where Is Mao?

 I think that nothing can truly ‘erase’ what has already occurred, but art can certainly reshape and affect our memories of the past, experiences, etc.

-– Leah Hayes, bestselling graphic novelist and musician (via The Brief →)
+– Leah Hayes, graphic novelist (Not Funny Ha-Ha) and musician (via The Brief →)

 A blazing comet and outstretched hands feature in this trio of artworks related to the word 'Braille'.